Miele Triflex HX1 Review

 With the bulk of the weight close to the base, it’s easier to move around.

-While the handle placement is ideal for cleaning floors, it isn’t in handheld mode since you’ll have to carry most of the weight.
+While the handle placement is ideal for cleaning floors, it isn’t ideal for handheld use, since you’ll have to carry most of the weight.

-It’s not an issue cleaning flat surfaces, but it can be for tackling vertical spaces.
+It’s not an issue cleaning flat surfaces, but it can be a challenge tackling vertical surfaces.

 Different Triflex Options: HX1 vs. HX1 Pro vs. HX1 Cat & Dog